 Your poop reveals a lot about your health.
-Do you turn around and look after you make your deposit? (more on this in a bit).
+Do you turn around and look after you make your deposit?
 Are you pooping at least once (but not more than three times) a day?
 If you’re not pooping daily, you’re constipated.

 So, let’s talk poop.
 I’ve included solutions for both chronic constipation and acute, in case you need to get things moving right away.

-Here are some of the top factors that contribute to constipation:
+Here are some of the top causes of constipation:

 1) Diet.
-Eliminate the most common food allergens from your diet.
-These are the most likely to stop you up: wheat, corn, egg, dairy.
+Certain harder-to-digest foods such as wheat and dairy can stop you up.
 Paradoxically, these foods can also cause diarrhea in some people.
-The point is, if you have sensitivities to these foods, they can speed up or slow down your transit time*.
-If they’re causing inflammation in the gut because they’re irritants or you’re not breaking them down properly, they can stop you up.
+If they’re causing inflammation in the gut because they’re irritants, or if you’re not breaking them down properly, they can affect regularity.
 I’ve seen chronic constipation issues resolve just after people get off gluten.
-Sugar and alcohol are also major gut irritants and killers of good probiotic bacteria.
+Sugar and alcohol are also major gut irritants and killers of the good probiotic bacteria that keep you regular.

 Resistant starch like banana flour can alleviate constipation and provide excellent food for your prebiotic bacteria!